emberjs/rfcs/text/0000-handlebars-strict-mode.md

 {{/let}}
 ```

-Here, `this.session.currentUser` is an explicit refernce to the component's
+Here, `this.session.currentUser` is an explicit reference to the component's
 instance state, `user` is a local variable introduced by the `#let` helper,
 `@model` is a reference to a named argument.
 They all have obvious semantics.